 How The White Eyeliner Dots Actually Worked Out For Me

 So, how did it work out for me?
-I tried out this trick twice.
+I tried out this trick twice, both times using the (truly fantastic) MAKE UP FOR EVER Aqua Resist Color Ink Waterproof Liquid Eyeliner.
 While I didn’t find that anyone fell in love with me (or at least, no one confessed — time can only tell), I did find myself receiving an astonishing amount of deep eye contact.
 Like, anyone who looked me in the eyes, was looking me in the eyes.
 I now understand why Diana Ross doesn’t want people to make eye contact.
 I truly felt like people were gazing into my eyes like I held the answers to all of life’s mysteries.
 It wasn’t a complete failure: I got a free drink at a bar!